fluttercandies/flutter_photo_manager/MIGRATION_GUIDE.md

 ## 3.0.x to 3.1

 ### Overall

+- `containsLivePhotos` now defaults to `false` instead of `true`.
+- `AssetPathEntity.darwinType` and `AssetPathEntity.darwinSubtype` are deprecated.

+#### `containsLivePhotos`

+Live Photos are used to being obtained when querying images and videos, the behavior sometimes causes drama that users don't want to see images when getting videos.
+The flag is now disabled by default.

+#### `AlbumType`

 The extra information of the album type has been abstract as `AlbumType` which contains Darwin (iOS/macOS) and OpenHarmony album information.